-Located in the northern part of Tanzania, Lake Manyara National Park is 126 kilometers west of Arusha Town.
-The park is sized 330 square kilometers of which 220 sq kilometers form a lake when the water levels become high in the rainy season.
+There are a number of fascinating tourist attractions that can be explored within Lake Manyara National Park.
+Located in the northern part of Tanzania, this National Park is 126 kilometers west of Arusha Town.
+The park is sized 330 square kilometers of which 220 sq kilometers form the lake when the water levels are high in the rainy season.
 Alternating to the nearest Park of Tarangire National Park through the kwakuchinja corridor the parks share world animals.
 They can be seen easily nearby the roads towards Lake Manyara and Serengeti National parks.

-The game in Lake Manyara includes plenty of elephants, wildebeest along with so many giraffes, and buffalo.
-The numbers are very famous in terms of the zebras, impala, warthog and waterbuck.
+The game in Lake Manyara includes plenty of elephants, wildebeests along with so many giraffes, and buffaloes.
+In addition, the park is also very famous for its large number of zebras, impalas, warthogs and waterbucks.
 On the slopes of the escarpment, you may need to search a little hard for the tinny and renowned shy kirk’s dik dik and klipspringer.

 The heart of Masaai Country houses Manyara National Park.
 Here is where you can visit the unforgettable appealing red-robbed pastoralists who are populous in a boma.
 Outside the park, undertaken can be mountain bike tours, and escarpment forest walks.
 When water levels are suitable, canoe safaris are also offered.